Congenital Hand Differences

 Congenital Hand Differences Fundamentals

 Congenital means "present at birth."
-A congenital hand difference is a variation in the normal formation of the hand that occurs when the fetus is in the womb.
+A congenital hand difference is a variation in the normal formation of the hand that occurs when the fetus is in the uterus.

 Although congenital hand differences are generally noticeable at birth, the doctor may take X-rays to determine the extent of bone/tissue involvement; for example, to see if the difference is simple or complex.